Editable Motion Path

 Hotkeys

+Information about the hotkeys is also available from the status bar at the bottom of the screen.
 Hotkeys that are currently available in 3d viewport are: In order to avoid colliding with Blender's viewport object interaction, Editable motion path Hotkeys are available only while hovering over keyframes

 - Shift to add or remove from selection.